 In Ether Chapter 6 we find a classic example of the panegyris, the Great Assembly of which Hugh Nibley so often spoke.
-The actions of gathering, census, establishment of the institution of kingship, transfer of power, granting and bestowal of desires (sparsiones), are all elements of the panegyris.
+The unfolding actions of gathering, census or tally, establishment of the institution of kingship, the orderly transfer of power, and the royal granting and bestowal of desires (sparsiones), all constitute the panegyris.

-Panegyris marks the both "the Eternal Return" to the Beginning (Mircea Eliade) and the New Order, the New Year: "The old order changeth yielding place to new"; "And the brother of Jared began to be old."
+Panegyris marks the both "the Eternal Return" to the Beginning (Mircea Eliade) and the New Order, the New Year.
+As Tennyson writes: "The old order changeth yielding place to new" = "And the brother of Jared began to be old."
 "The rites of the New Year," says Hugh Nibley, "being the death of the old, had to begin with a funeral.
 'The old prehistoric mysteries of Abydos [in Egypt],' writes Wolfgang Helck, 'necessarily include both the funeral of the dead king and the installation of his successor'" (Hugh Nibley, Michael Rhodes, One Eternal Round, 164; Chapters 3 and 4 cover the ground).

 In the following passage from Ether 6, I put in italics activities that are both semiotically and also semantically linked, although the semantic link is more implied than expressed: 1) numbering and 2) bestowing desires.
 These seemingly disparate doings come together in the Proto-Semitic verbal root *mnh.
 Such associations run deeper than what we may be tempted to name it: a play on words.
-The semantic link, rather, reveals a semiotic of a particular culture: a peculiar and specific view of the economy of the inhabited world, the cosmic realities, at the moment of panegyris.
+The semantic link, rather, reveals a semiotic of a particular culture: a peculiar and specific view of the economy of the inhabited world at the moment of panegyris.
 That the Jaredites were, at least in part, inheritors of the Proto-Semitic language and culture needs no argument: most of their names point unerringly to that source: Jared, Ether (Track, Trace--so Hugh Nibley), Riplakish (Lord of Lakish--Hugh Nibley), Amgid (People of Sinew), Emer, Omer, Heth, Levi, Shule, Amnigaddah, Aaron, Lib.
 A few names: Coriantumr, Coriantor, Coriantum, Corom (did they have trouble pronouncing this odd name?), Corihor, Moriancumr, and the like, suggest a relaxed blending, so we mustn't think in terms of a rigid identity.